SumitsHub/learn-advanced-js-concepts/Notes.md

 - variables declared with the 'let' keyword will be stores into 'lexical environment' of that particular block
 - variables declared with the 'var' keyword will be stored into 'variable environment'

+### Binding

+The connection (pointer) between a variable name and a specific location in the computer's memory location that holds a value

+### Immutable

+- Something that cannot be changed
+- const keyword creates variable that cannot be changed